-About the referee's relationship with the candidate

-• Whether the referee is completely satisfied that the candidate is suitable to work with children and, if not, for specific details of the concerns and the reasons why the referee believes that the person might be unsuitable.
+- About the referee's relationship with the candidate - Whether the referee is completely satisfied that the candidate is suitable to work with children and, if not, for specific details of the concerns and the reasons why the referee believes that the person might be unsuitable.

-4.4 Self-declaration of convictions by job applicants
+4.5 Self-declaration of convictions by job applicants

-The school's application process requires applicants for all posts to declare all convictions, cautions and bind-overs (including those regarded as 'spent') unless they are considered a protected offence under the Exceptions Order 1975 (2013)
+Shortlisted candidates should be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.
+This requires candidates to declare all convictions, cautions and bind-overs (including those regarded as 'spent') unless they are considered a protected offence under the Exceptions Order 1975 (2013).